nargin/tokenizer/README.md

 To interact with the contract on Sepolia, you'll need test ETH.
 You can obtain test ETH from the [Sepolia Faucet](https://sepoliafaucet.com).

-## Technical Documentation

-For detailed technical information about the token contract, please refer to the [Technical Documentation](technical-docs.md).

 ## Resources

 - [Sepolia Etherscan](https://sepolia.etherscan.io)